 Helen is always quick to respond, and not afraid to express her opinions, clearly and always in a friendly way.
 In practice she acts as my mentor; and I have learned much from her along the way.

 I feel comfortable having Helen as my Editor.
 I’m in safe hands.’
 Nick Elliott, self-published author of the Angus McKinnon thriller trilogy Sea of Gold, Dark Ocean and Black Reef.
-For an insight into self-publishing, have a look at our Q&A. You can find out more about Nick and his books on his website.
+You can find out more about Nick and his books on his website.

 ‘Thanks for all you have done – hugely appreciated.
 You were brilliant, very patient, kind and understanding.’
 Alastair Loudon, self-published author of Gentry Links: The Great Men of ‘The Golfers’.
 Alastair has contributed a blog to my site, and you can find out more about his book on his own website.